esper-io/dev-docs/docs/home/provisioner.md

 First download the [Esper Device Provisioner](https://downloads.esper.io/esper-provisioner/windows/EsperDeviceProvisioner.exe) to your Windows development PC.

 :::tip
-If you signed up for Esper Platform on or after Apr 12, 2022, download the Esper Device Provisioner using [this](https://downloads.esper.io/esper-provisioner/windows/EsperDeviceProvisioner.exe) link.
+If you signed up for Esper Platform on or after Apr 12, 2022, please contact Esper team to dwnload the Device Provisioner.
 :::

 Now open *File Explorer* and navigate to where you have downloaded the file.
 If you haven’t specified otherwise, it will probably be in your **Downloads** folder.